Pooja17198/lvv-service/lvv-service-api/README.md

 ssh operator-access-token.svc.ad1.us-ashburn-1 'generate --mode=password'
 ```
 Here is the full guideline of JIT in case the above command is out of date https://confluence.oci.oraclecorp.com/display/SS/JIT+%28Just+in+Time%29+Password+Service+User+Guide
-3. Put the genearted password in src/main/resources/jira-sd-test-password (without the last %)
+3. Put the generated password in src/main/resources/jira-sd-test-password (without the last %)
 4. Put your OCI email in src/main/resources/jira-sd-test-username, for example a.b@oracle.com
 5. Now you can run the service, should be able to call to Jira
 6. Remember don't commit these two files to git